-G. Contracts & Grants Account - Account that is under the purview of the Office of Research Services (ORS) and identified with the ORS Indicator attribute on the Sub-Fund Group Code; also referred to as extramural or CG Accounts.
+H. Contracts & Grants Account - Account that is under the purview of the Office of Research Services (ORS) and identified with the ORS Indicator attribute on the Sub-Fund Group Code; also referred to as extramural or CG Account

-P. System Level Administrator - University level role typically associated with a system level office such as GALC and ORS that is responsible for the overall compliance for their respective area of responsibility.
+Q. System Level Administrator - University level role typically associated with a system level office such as General Accounting Office (GAO) and ORS that is responsible for the overall compliance for their respective area of responsibility.

 III.
 Administrative Procedure

 1. KFS requires that a continuation chart code and continuation account number be provided when an account has an expiration date.
 Charges assessed after the account has expired are routed to the respective continuation account assigned.

 1. In order for the continuation accounts to be identifiable, all continuation accounts will have certain specific attributes irrespective of the account chart code.
 See Attachment 1.

 2. Other continuation account attributes: Fund Group, Sub-Fund Group Type, Payroll fringe Imposed Status, and UH Fund-Appropriation need to agree to the expiring account.
 See Attachment 2.